Sigma AF 15-30mm f/3.5-4.5 EX DG - Review / Lab Test Report - Analysis

 Typical for many ultra wide-angle lenses the Sigma AF 15-30mm EX suffers from very heavy

-barrel distortions at the wide end of the zoom range.
+barrel distortion at the wide end of the zoom range.
 The situation eases continuously

-towards the 30mm where the lens is almost free of distortions.
+towards the 30mm where the lens is almost free of distortion.

 The chart above has a real-world size of about 120x80cm.

 Many ultra-wide lenses suffer from vignetting at large aperture settings

 and the Sigma AF 15-30mm f/3.5-4.5 EX is no exception despite enjoying

 At 15mm f/3.5 the vignetting exceeds 1EV so it's a good idea to stop

 down a little.
 The issue is already quite negligible from f/5.6 and

 up.
 This is also true for 20mm and 30mm where the issue is much less